Harshit-Srivastva/game/README.md

 # game
-This is a simple game repository for coding practice.
+This is a game repository for coding practice.
 <br>
 Here i am starting with guess the number game in python.
 <br>